Codingissimple/digtial-watch-built-using-react/README.md

-# Digital Watch using React js
+# Learn to code timer using reactjs

 https://codingissimple.com/build-digital-watch-using-react/